t3kt/raytk/docs/_reference/operators/combine/index.md

     shortcuts:
     - cmb
     summary: Combines SDFs in various ways.
-  - name: combineChamfer
-    status: deprecated
-    summary: Chamfer SDF combine, producing a flat surface at a 45 degree angle along the blend region.
-  - name: combineColumns
-    status: deprecated
-    summary: Columns SDF combine, producing n-1 circular columns/ridges at a 45 degree angles along the blend region.
   - name: combineFields
     summary: Combines float or vector fields using one of several mathematical operations.
-  - name: combineStairs
-    status: deprecated
-    summary: Stair SDF combine, producing steps along the blend region.
   - name: compositeFields
     summary: Combines two vector fields using color compositing.
   - name: edgeCombine
-  - name: edgeEngrave
-    status: deprecated
-    summary: Carves a v-shaped groove where the second input intersects with the first.
-  - name: edgeGroove
-    status: deprecated
-    summary: Creates a raised bar or indented groove where the second input intersects with the first.
-  - name: edgePipe
-    status: deprecated
-    summary: Produces a cylindrical pipe along the blend region, replacing the input shapes entirely.
   - name: iterationSwitch
     summary: Switches between inputs based on the iteration value provided by a downstream operator.